Panama Papers case: Verdict

 The verdict in the case was announced at 2:00 p.m.
 PST on 20 April 2017.
 The Supreme Court in a 3–2 decision ruled that there was insufficient evidence to order Sharif's removal from office, but ordered further investigation into corruption allegations.
-The court ordered the formation of a Joint Investigation Team (JIT) under a three-member special bench, which was later known as the JIT implementation bench.
+The court ordered the formation of a joint investigation team (JIT) under a three-member special bench, which was later known as the JIT implementation bench.
 The two dissenting judges on the bench, Justice Asif Saeed Khosa and Justice Gulzar Ahmed, were of the opinion that Sharif had not been honest to the nation and should be disqualified from office.

 The Panama Case JIT had powers to investigate all respondents and related parties, including the prime minister, and was ordered to complete its investigation within 60 days and present its findings to the Supreme Court every 15 days.

 The detailed, 540-page verdict in the case was released on April 20, 2017.
 It was primarily authored by Justice Ejaz Afzal Khan and was noted for its harsh criticism of state investigative institutions, NAB and the FIA, as well as the government for their handling of the Panama Papers leaks.
 It chastised the defendants for not being 'completely honest with the court'.

-Joint Investigation Team
+Joint investigation team

 Members

 Under the ruling of the Supreme Court a three-member special implementation bench supervised the JIT, headed by Justice Ejaz Afzal Khan and including Justice Sheikh Azmat Saeed and Justice Ijazul Ahsan.
 The JIT was formally constituted by the Supreme Court's implementation bench on 6 May 2017.
 It comprised six members, with the head from FIA: